jdavis/jdavis.github.com/_posts/2013-08-31-never-save-anything-for-the-swim-back.md

 ## The Movie

-[Gattaca][gattaca] is a science fiction move that came out in 1997.
+[Gattaca][gattaca] is a science fiction movie that came out in 1997.
 Although I was 7 the year it was released, I didn't watch it until ~10 years later when I was in high school.